lealceldeiro/gems/JavaConcurrencyInPractice/Chapter9/README.md

 It may sometimes be possible to get thread safety, consistency and good responsiveness with a versioned data model such as `CopyOnWriteArrayList`.

 ### 9.4.2 Split data models

+A program that has both a presentation-domain and an application-domain data model is said to have a split-model design.

+Consider a split-model design when a data model must be shared by more than one thread and implementing a thread-safe data model would be inadvisable because of blocking, consistency, or complexity reasons.

+## Summary

+GUI frameworks are nearly always implemented as single-threaded subsystems in which all presentation-related code runs as tasks in an event thread.
+Because there is only a single event thread, long-running tasks can compromise responsiveness and so should be executed in background threads.
+Helper classes which provide support for cancellation, progress indication, and completion indication, can simplify the development of long-running tasks that have both GUI and non-GUI components.